Most men hate shopping. They get in. They spend 5 minutes on buying or not buying something. They run out.

-All it takes to find what a customer needs is a couple of clicks and one second of time.
-Once a customer tastes this feeling, they’ll never go back to their old ways.
+All it takes to find what a customer needs is a couple of clicks and a few seconds of time.
+Once a customer has a taste for it, they’ll never go back to their old ways.

 Let’s pull out some numbers to prove the point.

-53% of internet users in the US have made at least one online purchase in 2016.
+As many as 53% of internet users in the US have made at least one online purchase in 2016.
 In total, this makes one billion users.
 In 2015, each customer spent approximately $1,800 on online shopping over the course of the year.
-Furthermore, 40% of surveyed men and 33% of women from 18 to 34 years old said they would ideally love to buy everything online. (source: SmartInsights.com).
+Furthermore, 40% of surveyed men and 33% of women from 18 to 34 years old said they would ideally love to buy everything online, states SmartInsights.com.

 Projections shoot high, and so do the expectations of an average online shopper.